 Granary Burying Ground became crowded by the 18th century.
 In 1740, a petition for more space from John Chambers and other gravediggers complained that they were having to bury bodies "four deep."
 Most burials were prohibited after 1856.

 Freedom Trail Tours

-Most Freedom Trail Tours usually visit Granary Burying Ground
+Many Freedom Trail Tours visit Granary Burying Ground:

 In addition to its well-known citizens, Granary Burying Ground also contains the mortal remains of lesser-known Bostonians.